corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/finality-flow-recovery.md

   counterParties: ["O=PartyA,L=London,C=GB", "O=PartyB,L=London,C=GB"]
 ```
 Note, at least one custom criteria option must be specified.

-In all cases, the shell prints a message stating if the operation succeeded or not.

 ### Recovering Finality flows from RPC